acmbpdc/coding-bootcamp/sessions/01-introduction-to-command-line/README.md

 A permission of *5* allows only *read* and *execute* (4 + 1 = 5).

-File permissions can be changed by :
+File permissions can be changed by:

 *   The owner
 *   `root` i.e. any superuser